Gaya, India: Economy

 Gaya is the second-largest contributor to the economy of Bihar, after Patna.
 Agriculture is the leading economic activity of the district.
 The main crops grown are rice, wheat, potatoes, and lentils.
 Livestock raised include cattle, buffaloes, goats and pigs.
 Gaya has a large number of household industries, producing incense sticks (atagarbatti), local sweets tilkut (made with sesame seed) and lai (made with poppy seed), stone-work, hand weaving, power-loom weaving, textiles and garments, small-scale manufactured goods, and plastic products.
 Small-scale industries also include agricultural services, metalworking, machinery and equipment production and repair services.
 The main vegetable market in the city is the Kedarnath Market.
 Commercial activities are located along its main roads; the city also has a large number of informal shops.
 As Gaya is an important centre of religious tourism, accommodation is widely available.
-Bodh Gaya's largest hotel is the Maha Bodhi Hotel, Resort & Convention Centre; the Sambodhi Retreat, a resort of Bihar, is also in the town.

 Transportation

-Local transport

-There are many city buses and taxis providing services across the city and Bodh Gaya.
-Tangas, Auto Rickshaws, Electric rickshaws, and cycle rickshaws also ply the city and Bodh Gaya.
-The main bus stands are Government Bus Stand, Sikaria More Bus Stand, Gaurkashni Bus Stand (Manpur), and Delha Bus Stand.
-Local transport is reliable, and auto rickshaws are available for various destinations in the city.

-A weel bus service connecting all nearby towns is operated by BSRTC (Bihar State Road Transport Corporation.The Gaya–Patna railway line plays a major role in transporting people from the town to the state capital.

 Roadways

 Gaya has a road network providing good connectivity with the state of Bihar and other parts of the country.
 Regular direct bus services run from Gaya to Patna, Aurangabad, Bhagalpur, Munger, Nalanda, Rajgir, Varanasi, Ranchi, Jamshedpur, Hazaribagh, Bardhaman, Durgapur, Asansol, Kolkata, Lucknow and Dhanbad.
 In 2011, A/C Mercedes-Benz luxury services were introduced by Bihar State Road Transport Corporation for Muzaffarpur, Patna, Munger, Bhagalpur, Hazaribagh, Koderma, Ranchi and Ramgarh.

 The Grand Trunk Road from Kolkata to Delhi passes from "Dobhi & Barachatti"some 30 km from Gaya.
 This road, known as National Highway 2 before 2010, is now called National Highway 19.
 It connects Gaya to Patna, Dhanbad, Ranchi, Jamshedpur, Bokaro, Rourkela, Durgapur, Kolkata (495 km), Varanasi (252 km), Prayagraj, Kanpur, Delhi, Amritsar, and to the Pakistani cities of Lahore and Peshawar.
 Gaya is connected to Patna (105 km) by National Highway 22 (formerly NH 83), and to Nawada, Rajgir (78 km) and Bihar Sharif by NH 120.
 Construction work began in 2014 on the road from Patna to Dobhi via Gaya and Gaya to Bihar Sharif to create a four-lane highway with additional road and bridge infrastructure.
 Completion of the project, originally due in April 2018, has been delayed. the first expressway of bihar Amas-Darbhanga Expressway is starting from a nearby village Amas, construction started from late 2020.